 - Institutional (I-SNP): You live in an institution (like a nursing home), or you require nursing care at home.

-Compare Medicare Advantage Special Needs Plans in Indiana by County
+Compare 2024 Special Needs Plans in Indiana by County

 Each SNP limits membership to people in one of these groups or a subset of one of these groups.
 For instance, a SNP that's designed to serve people with chronic and disabling mental health conditions might include access to a network of healthcare providers who specialize in treating severe mental health issues.
 Such a plan would also feature clinical case management that's designed to serve people with this condition.